Follow TV Tropes

 • Blonde, Brunette, Redhead: All in one character, no less.
 Story's hair is black the first time we get a glimpse of her, red from then on and most of the film, and blonde from the climax onward.

-• The Chosen Many: In order for Story to both recover from the Scrunt's initial attack and return home, a special ritual must be performed which will heal her and summon the Great Eatlon, a massive eagle that will take her back to the Blue World.
-The ritual requires several specially-chosen individuals: a Healer, a Symbolist, a Guild, and a Guardian.
-Story assumes that Heep, who initially saved her from the Scrunt, is her Guardian; Heep in turn asks Farber the film critic to fill the other roles, and he names the Kindhearted Cat Lover Mrs. Bell as the Healer, a group of pot smokers as the Guild, and the crossword-loving Dury as the Symbolist.
+• The Chosen Many: If Story is to recover from the Scrunt's initial attack and return home, a special ritual must be performed which will heal her and summon the Great Eatlon, a massive eagle that will take her back to the Blue World.
+The ritual requires several specially chosen individuals: a Healer, a Symbolist, a Guild, and a Guardian.
+Story assumes that Heep, who initially saved her from the Scrunt, is her Guardian; Heep in turn asks Farber the film critic to fill the other roles, and he names the Kindhearted Cat Lover Mrs. Bell as the Healer, a group of pot smokers as the Guild, and the crossword-loving Mr. Dury as the Symbolist.
 Unfortunately, every choice is wrong.
-The true Chosen Many are as follows: Dury's young son, who makes up stories based on cereal boxes, is the Symbolist; a group of seven women (mostly sisters) from a neighboring apartment building is the Guild; a Top-Heavy Guy named Reggie is the Guardian; and Heep himself, a disgraced former doctor, is the Healer; Mrs. Bell also takes on a kind of shamanic role by leading the group in the spell.
+The true Chosen Many are as follows: Dury's young son, who makes up stories based on cereal boxes, is the Symbolist; a group of seven women (mostly sisters) from a neighboring apartment building is the Guild; a Top-Heavy Guy named Reggie is the Guardian; and Heep himself, a disgraced former doctor, is the Healer.
+Mrs. Bell also takes on a kind of shamanic role by leading the group in the spell.
 Once the Chosen Many know and complete their duties, the ritual is complete and Story escapes to safety.

 • Creator Cameo: Shyamalan does this in all his films.
 This is the first time he plays a major character.
 But just what his character will do - namely, inspire a great world leader with his writing — ticked a lot of people off for obvious reasons.